 The radius compensation must be in the block in which you move to the first contour element.
 You cannot activate radius compensation in a circle block.
-Activate it beforehand in a straight-line block (See "Path contours - Cartesian coordinates", page 184).
+It must be activated beforehand in a straight-line block (see "Path contours - Cartesian coordinates", page 193).